lbovet/el4j/el4j/maven/helpers/packer/src/main/env/README.txt

  * Open your browser and go to the webpage http://localhost:8080/web-template-web/
  * More info: http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/WebApplicationTemplate

-To start with the seam application template do the following (this is not yet tested a lot)
+To check out the seam demo application (this is not yet tested a lot)
- * Download el4j-seam.zip application template from sf.net or
-    http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/JbossSeam and unzip it to the
-    EL4J directory
- * Open a shell and go to EL4J/el4j-seam, where the template is located.
- * Execute  source ../setupPathsAndEnvironment.sh
- * Execute  mvn clean install -DinitDB=true
- * cd  war/
+ * Go to the directory external/sandbox/el4j-seam and invoke a "mvn install"
- * Run   mvn db:start jetty:run   to start the Derby network server and run jetty
+ * Go to the directory external/sandbox/seam-demo and follow the steps under README.txt
- * You can access the application now at http://localhost:8080/

 More information:
  * The local ./docs directory